Maurice Williams (offensive tackle)

-Maurice Carlos Williams (born January 26, 1979) is a former American football guard and offensive tackle who played in the National Football League (NFL).
-He was drafted by the Jacksonville Jaguars in the second round of the 2001 NFL Draft.
-He played college football at Michigan.
+Maurice Carlos Williams (born January 26, 1979) is an American former professional football player who was a guard and offensive tackle in the National Football League (NFL).
+He played college football for the Michigan Wolverines and was selected by the Jacksonville Jaguars in the second round of the 2001 NFL draft.

 College career

 Williams started every game as a senior at the University of Michigan after playing as a reserve for two years.
 He played in the Citrus Bowl and was an all-Big Ten Conference honorable mention as a senior in 2000.

 Professional career

 Jacksonville Jaguars

-Williams was drafted in second round of the 2001 NFL Draft by the Jaguars.
-In the 2007 season Williams started two games at left tackle, and eight games at right guard.
+The Jaguars drafted Williams in the second round of the 2001 NFL draft.
+In the 2007 season, Williams started two games at left tackle and eight games at right guard.
 For 2008, Williams was expected to start at right guard for the entire season, but he went down with an injury in the season opener and missed the rest of the year.
 On December 5, 2009, he was waived by the Jaguars.